gerardheuvelman/-novi-frontend-demodrop/README.md

 Installation steps:

-1. first, install and run the backend portion of this application (see link above.)
+1. First, install and run the backend portion of this application (see link above.)
 2. Clone this project (front end)
 3. load it into your IDE
 4. In the console, type "npm install" to install dependencies
 5. In the .env file (located at the project root folder). fill in the following information:
    REACT_APP_SERVER_SCHEME=<http or https>
    REACT_APP_SERVER_DOMAIN=<eg: localhost>
    REACT_APP_SERVER_PORT=<eg: 8080, 80 or 443>
 6. Once done, type "npm start" in the console.
 A browser window will open, showing the web app.

+## Roadmap:
+- implement pagination for large list requests.
+- Accept other file formats other than .mp3.